 Ask for a date when the photos will be ready

 Agreeing a deadline stops you feeling the need to hassle the photographer during this period and it also gives them a clear milestone to work to prevent things from dragging on.

 Retain part of the fee until photos are delivered

 The best solution is for the photographer to send you low res proofs for you to sign off, then you pay, then you get the full res files.
 This just gives you a little bit of a chance to check they’ve captured everything you need before paying the final balance.

 Ask for multiple sizes of your images

-This is very easy for the photographer to do, even if you haven't agreed it up front so don't let them charge you extra to do this.
+This is very easy for the photographer to do, even if you haven't agreed to it up front so don't let them charge you extra to do this.
 They can process images out to whatever size you need.
-You will want the full res versions on file for sure as these will be useful in large scale print work.
+You will want the full res versions of file for sure as these will be useful in large-scale print work.
 For most situations, especially online, you will need lower resolution versions.
 We recommend the following file sizes.

 - Full resolution: probably > 4000px across and > 6MB in size